-All students enrolled in the MS degree program in Epidemiology are required to check in with their student services adviser to make sure that they meet the requirements to advancement to candidacy during their third semester detailing their required courses, electives, and seminar.
+All students enrolled in the MS degree program in Epidemiology are required to check in with their student services adviser to make sure that they meet the requirements to advancement to candidacy during their last semester (or before) detailing their required courses, electives, and seminar.
 All students meeting requirements will be advanced.
 They will receive confirmation from the Graduate Division.